This video is called Primates; What is a Primate?

 - Madagascar’s real-life lemurs face extinction within 20 years (rawstory.com)

-- Fast Fact Attack: Endangered Species No. 68 – Madame Berthe’s Mouse Lemur (mungaiandthegoaconstrictor.me)
+- Fast Fact Attack: Endangered Species No. 68 – Madame Berthe’s Mouse Lemur (mungaiandthegoaconstrictor.wordpress.com)

 - Lemurs!
 Look and Learn (merrymeerkatmarginalia.com)

-- Fast Fact Attack: Endangered Species No. 62 – Blue-eyed Black Lemur (mungaiandthegoaconstrictor.me)
+- Fast Fact Attack: Endangered Species No. 62 – Blue-eyed Black Lemur (mungaiandthegoaconstrictor.wordpress.com)

 - 7 Iconic Animals Humans Are Driving to Extinction (livescience.com)